-1. Use CLEAN well filtered Jet A1 or kerosene fuel which is available from most airports, or paraffin (K1) used for greenhouses available from most hardware stores.

-2. Ensure the fuel is clean and filtered at each stage of mixing and transfer to the model fuel tank.
+- 1. Use CLEAN well filtered Jet A1 or kerosene fuel which is available from most airports, or paraffin (K1) used for greenhouses available from most hardware stores.
+Diesel fuel can be used, but startup time and acceleration could be worse than using kerosene.
+Diesel fuel vary significantly between countries, you should test locally. - 2.
+Ensure the fuel is clean and filtered at each stage of mixing and transfer to the model fuel tank.
 Please note the importance of using clean fuel.
-Failure to do so will result in blockages of the fine fuel injectors in the engine or blockage of the engine lubrication system and subsequent bearing damage.

-3. Ensure the fuel is free from moisture (water is heavier than fuel and will settle at the bottom of the container).

-4. Use good quality oil:

--> Aircraft turbine oils e.g. Aeroshell 500, Exxon 2380, Mobil JetOil II.
-Mix at 4%

--> Mobil DTE Light turbine oil.
-Mix at 5%.
+Failure to do so will result in blockages of the fine fuel injectors in the engine or blockage of the engine lubrication system and subsequent bearing damage. - 3.
+Ensure the fuel is free from moisture (water is heavier than fuel and will settle at the bottom of the container). - 4.
+Use good quality oil: - -> Aircraft turbine oils e.g. Exxon 2380, Mobil JetOil II.
+Mix at 4%.
+Do not use Aeroshell 500. - -> Mobil DTE Light turbine oil.
+Mix at 5%. - -> Recommended: 3% Mobil DTE Light/Shell Tellus 32/Igol Turbine 32 + 1% 2T Oil fully synthetic (JASO FC)

--> 2 stroke 100% synthetic oil with a specification JASO FC or better.
-Mix at 3%

--> Recommended: 3% Mobil DTE Light + 1% 2T Oil (JASO FC)

 DO NOT USE TCW-3 oil.
-TCW-3 is a specification for marine oils and guarantees that it is not poisonous for aquatic life, however not guarantee the oil quality for turbojet engine use.

-Important note regarding the 2T oil: The engine can use 2T oil, but the different oil brands use different contents of additives to protect the mechanical parts from rust during inactivity periods.
-This is good for engine protection, but some oils become too sticky when cold, preventing the starter motor to turn the rotor at correct speed, causing a startup failure (Bad Starter message) or damage to the ecu or starter motor after repeated abuse.
-We strongly recommend to use turbine oil or our recommended oil mix if you find that the rotor become sticky on cold conditions.
+Don't use JetCat oil at 5% on VT80/M100 engines.

 5. The fuel must be mixed with oil in the recommended ratio.
 Too little oil will shorten the bearings life.
 You can use higher content of oil (5-6%) without any problem for the engine to share the same fuel with other engines.
+2T oils are not recommended because they tend to become sticky after use, causing the starter to fail to reach enough rotor speed for a successful start, ecu displays "Bad Start" Message.